RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

-And now, the final step takes place in the `MainActivity`, it's time to inject dependencies in the second screen.
-So we're back into the "whenEnter" sequence, when building the second screen:
+And now, the final step takes place in the `MainActivity`.
+It's time to inject dependencies in the second screen.
+So we're back to the "whenEnter" sequence when building the second screen:

 ```java
 SecondController controller = new SecondController(FirstController.getLogin(context));